-- Local/regional anaesthesia should be the preferred choice to invasive airway management whenever possible for elective surgery in COVID-19 era - Patients who have been risk assessed and have no exposure risk or symptoms and SARS-CoV-" test with 'virus not detected' can be anaesthetised in an anaesthetic room - Patients, who have fulfilled the risk assessment questionnaire requirements and, with a COVID-19 test reported as SARS-CoV-2 RNA not detected, can be extubated in theatre or recovery - The use of perspex barriers/boxes are not supported by evidence and are not recommended.
+- Local/regional anaesthesia should be the preferred choice to invasive airway management whenever possible for elective surgery in COVID-19 era - In the low incidence environment, patients who have been risk assessed and have no exposure risk or symptoms can be anaesthetised in an anaesthetic room - In the higher risk environment, patients who have fulfilled the risk assessment questionnaire requirements and have a COVID-19 test reported as SARS-CoV-2 RNA not detected can be anaesthetised in an anaesthetic room - In the low incidence environment, patients who have been risk assessed and have no exposure risk or symptoms can be extubated in theatre or recovery. - In the higher risk environment, patients, who have fulfilled the risk assessment questionnaire requirements and, with a COVID-19 test reported as SARS-CoV-2 RNA not detected, can be extubated in theatre or recovery - The use of perspex barriers/boxes are not supported by evidence and are not recommended.
 If they are used the institution must have a documented process for decontamination between patients with appropriate traceability